nuclearsecrecy/basic-phaser-webpack-loader/README.md

 I am not the world's most knowledgable about Webpack so it is entirely possible that the settings I've used involve unnecessary packages, etc.

 It would be WONDERFUL if it was possible to cause the Webpack hot reloader to detect when NEW files are added to the assets directories, and then trigger a rebuild of the assets files.
 However I cannot figure out how this would work, as it does not appear to detect new files being added under any settings I can find.

+I have nothing to do with either Phaser or Webpack.
+Use at your own risk, no warranties given, etc. I do not claim copyright on anything here.